 Real estate license requirements vary depending on which state you reside in.
 In addition to licensing and testing there are requirements for insurance, continuing annual education, and don’t forget as a new agent you’ll be required to hang you licensed under an employing broker, which of course will want a piece of every commission you earn.

-Every state has its own specific requirements and restrictions for individuals who are seeking a Real Estate License: There is a broad variety of regulations among all the United States.
+Every state has its own specific on demand real estate licensing requirements and restrictions for individuals who are seeking a Real Estate License: There is a broad variety of regulations among all the United States.

 The best suggestion I can offer is that you take a blank piece of paper and make a basic pros and cons list… for each item that is listed (as a pro/con) assign a number between 1 and 3 which will represent the importance of that particular pro/con.
 Once you have completed your list, add up the importance value numbers for each column.
 This should be a simple process for discovering the better solution for your specific situation.